 Corruption, illegal drug trading and human trafficking, especially of children is well know in Haiti.
 It is ranked at 159th spot out of 176 countries listed, as the most corrupt country in the world.

 Haiti is often regarded in the news as a dangerous country.
 However, Haitians are generally warm and friendly, and care about their visitors in their country.

 Despite it been a poor country, Haiti is a popular tourist destination (many from cruise ships), and over the years it has seen the development of several four and five star hotels and resorts.

 The Haitian carnival is now one of the most popular carnivals in the Caribbean for tourists.
 Its beaches easily figure among the most beautiful beaches in the world, with its golden sands and turquoise blue waters.

-The literacy rate in Haiti is 61% and the life expectancy is 63.5 years.
+The adult literacy rate in Haiti is 61%, and the life expectancy is 63.5 years.

 The Haitian diet is made of local fruits and vegetables, along with spicy meat dishes.